Failsafe787/ChromaKeying/README.md

-# Aplha Blending & Chroma Keying (Vlahos and Primatte)
+# Alpha Blending & Chroma Keying (Vlahos and Primatte)
 A Java implementation of three filters used for image processing

 * Alpha Blending